YuPhengXiong/Test-Repository/README.md

 How to Compile Project 2

-First you will need to install bitarray.
+First you will need to install bitarray into the flip server if not already done.

     Use "pip install bitarray"